Teletubbies: Games

 In 1998, BBC Multimedia released Play with the Teletubbies for Microsoft Windows.
 It was later ported to the PlayStation in 2000, and was later released in the United States by Knowledge Adventure.
+In 1999, Knowledge Adventure released Teletubbies 2: Favorite Games for Microsoft Windows.

 In December 2017, Teletubbies Play Time was released worldwide for mobile devices by Built Games.

 Spinoffs

 Teletubbies Everywhere

-Teletubbies Everywhere is a spin-off of Teletubbies that aired on CBeebies on 1 July 2002.
+Teletubbies Everywhere is a spin-off (aka segment in the United States) of Teletubbies that aired on CBeebies on 11 February 2002.
 In the United States, the segment premiered on 20 January 2003 on PBS Kids, usually replacing the original first half of the Teletubbies episodes.

-Teletubbies Everywhere are 10-minute episodes that teach about colours, shapes, numbers, simple concepts such as up and down or big and small, and culture.
+Teletubbies Everywhere have 10-minute episodes that teach about colours, shapes, numbers, simple concepts such as up and down or big and small, and culture.

 Teletubbies Everywhere does not take place in Teletubbyland.
 Instead, it takes place in a variety of coloured backgrounds that change between segments.
 Each episode follows the same format which includes 4–5 segments (between the intro and ending).